Wings30306/facingthesphinx/README.md

 - As a player, I would like to earn points for correct answers.
 - As a player, I would like to know where I am in the game; how many questions are left after the one I've just answered?
 - As a player, I would like to be able to skip a question if I don't know the answer.
-- Also, if I skip a question or get the answer wrong, I would like to know the correct answer the game was expecting.
+- As a player, if I get the answer wrong, I would like to know the correct answer the game was expecting.
 - As a player, I would like to be able to see my current score at all times.
 - As a player, I would like to see where I rank on the leaderboard once I finish the game.

-### Wireframes, Diagrams and Mock-Ups

 ## Features